Amal-gh/auction-kata/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.

+You can find more details on what has been done in the file [WHAT'S DONE](./WHATS_DONE.md).

 You can find the user Manuel below.

 ## Development server